 Q: Describe the most common type of work you do for your clients.

-A: The most common work I do is with Singer Songwriters, mainly as they are solo and don't have a band.
+A: The most common work I do is with Singer Songwriters.
 However, I've long been in bands of all types, so my work isn't limited to only that.

 Q: What other musicians or music production professionals inspire you?